choc1024/TuxNeurons/README.md

 Please Star this project!
 If you have any ideas, bug fixes, etc please open an Issue, Pull Request or Discussion!

 If you want to donate, contact me (anonymous7546@duck.com), as... well, this entire project is being developed and maintained only by me and aparently no one is coming to help.

+# Note on performance
+TuxNeurons is focused on making neural network creation and training more intuitive and easy to understand rather than performance.
+Each neuron is a class, and training has not been fully implemented (WIP) yet, so not for commertial nor production use, although you can.